Allen Ginsberg: Biographical references in "Howl"

 Ginsberg claimed at one point that all of his work was an extended biography (like Kerouac's Duluoz Legend).
 "Howl" is not only a biography of Ginsberg's experiences before 1955, but also a history of the Beat Generation.
 Ginsberg also later claimed that at the core of "Howl" were his unresolved emotions about his schizophrenic mother.
 Though "Kaddish" deals more explicitly with his mother, "Howl" in many ways is driven by the same emotions.
 "Howl" chronicles the development of many important friendships throughout Ginsberg's life.
 He begins the poem with "I saw the best minds of my generation destroyed by madness", which sets the stage for Ginsberg to describe Cassady and Solomon, immortalizing them into American literature.
 This madness was the "angry fix" that society needed to function—madness was its disease.
 In the poem, Ginsberg focused on "Carl Solomon!
-I'm with you in Rockland", and, thus, turned Solomon into an archetypal figure searching for freedom from his "straightjacket".
+I'm with you in Rockland", and, thus, turned Solomon into an archetypal figure searching for freedom from his "straitjacket".
 Though references in most of his poetry reveal much about his biography, his relationship to other members of the Beat Generation, and his own political views, "Howl," his most famous poem, is still perhaps the best place to start.